ufal/UMR/doc/roles.md

 #### Temporal relations

-While the `:temporal` relation is listed among participants in the [UMR working list](https://docs.google.com/spreadsheets/d/1PVxgXW3ED3OWLieie9scr6iq_xuQ5RAA8YJKwbLwJ2E/edit#gid=235257559), the Guidelines in this section mentions temporal modifications expressed as the NE date-entity.
+While the `:temporal` relation is listed among participants in the [UMR working list](https://docs.google.com/spreadsheets/d/1PVxgXW3ED3OWLieie9scr6iq_xuQ5RAA8YJKwbLwJ2E/edit#gid=235257559), the Guidelines in this section mentions only temporal modifications expressed as the NE date-entity.

 #### Modifiers